English Whisky Guild: Recognition

 In February 2022, the English Whisky Guild applied for a geographical Indication to put into law the definition of English Whisky.

 In February 2025, the English whisky geographical indication entered the consultation phase.

+On 12 September 2026 the English Whisky GI application was accepted with the English whisky GI due to be registered on 1 October 2026.

 Annual report

-On 14 June 2024 the English Whisky Guild released its first report praising the progress that English whisky has made and the unique tapestry of distilleries.
+On 14 June 2024 the English Whisky Guild released its first annual report outlining the progress that English whisky has made and the unique tapestry of distilleries.
 The report covers a various numbers of areas including statistical analysis of English whisky, interviews with whisky produces, profiles of whisky distilleries and associate members and think pieces that cover the process of the English whisky geographical indication.

-English whisky Week
+English whisky week

 On 11 April 2025 the English Whisky Guild launched the inaugural English whisky week.
 The event is hosted by the and takes place from the 19–27 April.
 It brings together distillers and help to educate the public about English whisky and includes whisky tasting, masterclasses, distillery tours, exclusive events and community engagements.